Archive for the ‘Usability’ Category

 Schofield Pass is one of the most dangerous roads in Colorado.
 It is a 7ft wide rocky mess of a trail with a 500ft cliff on one side and a solid rock wall on the other.
 It has been called the most dangerous pass in Colorado, and boasts a near-vertical 27% grade in some places.
 Over 20 people have perished on it in past 30 years.
 Just a few months ago we saw an abandoned Suburban on it, who’s owner thought it safer to forget about his vehicle than to risk the descent.
 Until cleaned up in the recent years, the river below was littered with the remains of Jeeps, and Trucks that didn’t make it.
 Oh, and going up is 100x harder than going down, which is what Google Maps was suggesting.

 Here’s a Youtube Video that shows very well, just how bad Schofield Pass pass is.
-At about 1 minute in, things start to get interesting:
+And yes, this is a “road” that people drive Jeeps of 4wd’s over.

 So I got to thinking, how many similar passes in Colorado could Google be suggesting people to use.
 I found an additional 2, very dangerous passes, in about 5 minutes of looking.